Gozo: By ferry

 Visitors can currently reach the island by ferry.
 There are regular crossings between the port of Mġarr on Gozo and Ċirkewwa on the northwest coast of Malta.
 The Gozo Channel Line makes the trip every 45 minutes during the summer and almost as often in the winter.
 A return journey costs €4.65 and takes around 25 minutes each way.
 The service is used by tourists and commuters (including Gozitan students who study at the University of Malta), and is also used to transport goods between the islands.
 Each year, the route is used by around 1.1 million cars, and many more foot passengers.
 On arrival at Mġarr, visitors can take one of the 'Hop On Hop Off' buses, which depart from outside the ferry terminal and operate on a timetable synchronised to the ferry timetables.
 Public buses, taxis and hire cars are also available.

-Gozo Fast Ferry, an independently operated company, offers approximately 45-minute crossings between the Grand Harbour in Valletta, Malta and the port of Mġarr, Gozo.
-The ferries can seat 300 passengers and can reach a top speed of 32 knots.
-The ferries operate Monday through Friday and make five round trips daily.
-The round trip fare for Gozitan residents is €4.50 and for non-resident adults is €12.00.
+Gozo Highspeed, an independently operated company, offers approximately 45-minute crossings between the port of Mġarr, Gozo and the Grand Harbour in Valletta, Bugibba and Sliema, all located on the northern-eastern coast of Malta.